BobKermanIndustries/Binet-Satellite-Pack/README.md

 # Binet-Satellite-Pack

-A KSP parts pack that adds realistic satellite parts
+A KSP parts pack that adds realistic satellite parts.